If I Forward an Email Can the Sender See it? [UPDATED]

 Date and timeThe date and time at which the original email was sent are typically retained in the forwarded email.

-Email client/serviceInformation about the email client or service used to forward the email.
+Email client/serviceInformation about the email client or service used to forward the email could be included.

-Forwarding indicatorIndicates whether the email has been forwarded, such as a “Forwarded message” tag.
+Forwarding indicatorThis indicates whether the email has been forwarded, such as a “Forwarded message” tag.

-Message bodyThe content of the forwarded email, including any attachments, in its entirety.
+Message bodyThe body is the content of the forwarded email, including any attachments, in its entirety.

 What data can you get from a forwarded email?